Jbirch-Git/Jbirch-Homelab/Layer 2 - Concepts/EtherChannel/EtherChannel Lab.md

 # Etherchannel Lab

 In this lab we will be configuring Etherchannel on two links connecting from an access switch to a distribution switch.
-This resolved the issue of connecting two links between the switches and spanning-tree disabling one of the links due to a loop.
-These two links are now locally seen as a single link allowing for more throughput from the switch.
+This resolves the issue of connecting two links between the switches and spanning-tree disabling one of the links due to a loop.
+These two links are now logically seen as a single link allowing for more throughput from the switch.

 Assets in this lab: